 Cadaver lab is one of the most intimidating places to learn anatomy.
-The labs are cold, the smell is odd and then of course there’s the bodies.
+The labs are cold, the smell is odd, and then of course there are the bodies.

 - Don’t go into lab on an empty stomach

 - Let someone else do the cutting and dissection first

 - Wear a lab coat, scrubs or clothes that you don’t mind getting messy